 Those that wanted to learn a new technical subject and would take a book on the subject home that night.
 The next day after reading the book they knew more about the subject than the person who wrote the book and could remember everything they read.

 Asking a question or looking for the solution to a problem and looking into the eyes of the person you are addressing.
 You could virtually see hundreds of powerful computers processing through their eyes and know they have the answer well before you have finished speaking.

 C programmers that write programs with nested pointers infinite levels deep.
-Somehow they could visualise the pointer structure and know exactly how it works.
+Somehow they could visualise the pointer structure and know exactly it works.

 People who can write documents that are perfectly structured and understandable in the first draft.
-They never need to edit anything; it just flows perfectly from their mind to the fingers.
+They never need to edit anything; it just flows perfectly formatted from their mind to the fingers.